DMikaia/sunnyside-agency/README.md

 I've found a fun way to add svg elements and be able to change their colors without copying the whole svg.
 The only drawback is that it only works with a specific pattern of the element.

-To see how you can add code snippets, see below:
+See the code snippets below:

 ```astro
 <div class="flex gap-8 tablet:gap-4 tv:gap-8 justify-center items-center">